prtksxna/toolbar-prototypes/README.md

 # toolbar-prototypes
-Prototypes for the OOUI/VE toolbars
+Prototypes for the OOUI/VE toolbars.